bmarchete/shelf-products-csharp/README.md

-# shelf-products-csharp
-A windows form application example
+# Windows form C# application example

 This example demonstrates how to create a windows form application using Entity Framework 6.